Marcos-Sanson/Marcos-Sanson.github.io/README.md

 ## About Me

-I am a 3rd-year undergraduate computer science student at Grand Valley State University, passionate about learning, applying new technologies, and solving complex problems.
-My academic and professional journey has taken me across the United States and internationally, including an enriching study abroad experience and internship in Spain.
+I am a 3rd-year undergraduate computer science student at Grand Valley State University.
+I am passionate about learning, applying new technologies, and solving complex problems.
+My academic and professional journey has taken me across the United States and internationally, including 2 study abroad experiences and an internship in Spain.

 In addition to my studies, I work part-time as an undergraduate researcher in artificial intelligence (AI), machine learning (ML), and evolutionary computation (EC) research.
 My current research involves improving evolutionary algorithms through innovative computational techniques.
-I am also engaged in building software projects, contributing to open-source initiatives, and continuously exploring new technologies.
+I also contribute to open-source projects.

 ## Projects